Michael Sams

-Michael Benneman Sams (born 11 August 1941) is an English kidnapper, extortionist and murderer.
+Michael Benneman Sams (born 11 August 1941) is an English kidnapper, extortionist, rapist and murderer.
 He kidnapped Julie Dart in July 1991 and later murdered her following her attempted escape.
 He subsequently kidnapped Stephanie Slater in January 1992, eventually releasing her after payment of a ransom.
 Slater was also raped during her imprisonment by Sams.

 After Sams was convicted and imprisoned, he attacked a female probation officer.
 He also became known for his attempts to sue the prison, initially successfully, for losing his artificial leg, and then because his bed was too hard.

-Life
+Early life

 Michael Sams was born and raised in Keighley, West Riding of Yorkshire.
 He joined the Merchant Navy at the age of 20.
 After three years, he returned to Keighley and worked as a lift engineer, graduating to become a central heating engineer, later establishing his own company.
-However, Sams turned to crime and was first imprisoned in 1976 for stealing a car and making a false insurance claim.
+However, Sams turned to crime and was first imprisoned in 1978 for stealing a car and making a false insurance claim.
 While in prison, Sams was diagnosed with a cancer that led to the amputation of one of his legs.
 After his release, Sams was forced to sell his ailing business and gained a job for Black & Decker.
 He later started a new business in the 1980s, selling power tools.

 Sams was married three times.
 He had two sons by his first wife, but the marriage broke down shortly before he was sent to prison.
 His second marriage also ended in divorce.
-At the time of his arrest for the kidnappings he lived in Sutton on Trent, Nottinghamshire with his third wife.
+At the time of his arrest for the kidnappings he lived in Sutton-on-Trent, Nottinghamshire with his third wife.